Orthognathic surgery, receding chins and mandibular retrognathia: what does it all mean?

 Orthodontics can also be used as a continuation of orthognathic surgery to correct dental irregularities caused by a receding chin.

-In addition, there are also mandibular advancement splints, which advance the position of the patient’s jaw by a few millimeters while the patient sleeps.
+In addition, there are also mandibular advancement splints, which advance the position of the patient’s jaw by a few millimetres while the patient sleeps.
 These splints facilitate the passage of air and solve problems of snoring or mild to moderate sleep apnea.
 However, mandibular advancement splints are only a temporary solution in certain cases, not a correction method.

 Herbst appliance